 He also links the work to daily life through his process: he makes an initial model of the object using cardboard tubes and tape (you can just see the spiral lines in the photo above), and these features of the model end up in the final artwork - cast in bronze, then colored and finished in an intricate process.
 Think about that: he chooses to leave evidence of this interim model-building step - and of the daily-use materials he uses in that step -- in the final bronze work.

-e can all recognize his cup as a cup, because we have cups at home.
+Why would the artist choose to do these things (apparently) to connect these new objects back to daily life?
+In his own words, he works with these subjects because there's a "collective ownership and understanding that one brings to such recognizable forms."
+In my words: we can all recognize his cup as a cup, because we have cups at home.
 I take this to mean he intends this beautiful work to be something that's close to our daily lives.
 You can see his work in galleries (it's at the Marc Foxx Gallery in LA thru December 22nd), but you can also feature it as something related to life.
 I use tape and cardboard tubes - and lamps and cups - so these pieces feels familiar to me.
 I like that.

 Today's creation is: a flyer I did for a local community Winter Solstice gathering coming up in a couple of weeks: